joann-camacho/create-domain-name-users/README.md

 <h2>High-Level Steps</h2>

+ ***Prereq: Create a Windows VM and Windows Server VM in Azure.
+Select the link to learn how to [create VM in Azure](https://github.com/joann-camacho/create-windows-virtual-machine).Remote login to Windows Server VM (DC-1) and install ADDS.
+Select the link to learn how to [install Active Directory]***

 - Step 1: Install [Wireshark](https://www.wireshark.org) in the Windows VM to observe Packet tracing.
 - Step 2: Attempt to ping Linux VM in Windows VM using Powershell.
 Observe the traffic in Wireshark